Daisy vs. aster vs. chrysanthemum — what’s the difference?

 Take the Oxeye daisy, native to Europe and Asia, as an example:

-- This prolific seed production (and rhizome-fragment spread) are reasons why Oxeye daisies are classified as invasive in some states.
+• This prolific seed production (and rhizome-fragment spread) are why Oxeye daisies are considered invasive in some states

 Now that we understand what connects asters, mums, and daisies, let’s dive into what makes each unique.